NYUAD-CRC/crc-docs/source/hpc/system/filezilla_transfer.rst

 File Transfer using FileZilla
 =============================

-You want to transfer data from / to Dalma under Windows, Mac or Linux.
+You want to transfer data from / to HPC cluster under Windows, Mac or Linux.
 But you don't want to use command line.
-Instead, you want to use an open-source SFTP client with easy-to-use GUI.
+Instead, you want to use an open-source SFTP(SSH File Transfer Protocol) client with easy-to-use GUI.
 Then, FileZilla is the choice for you.
 Follow the instructions below.

 Step-by-step guide
 ------------------